setlog/tus-example/README.md

 }
 ```

 _MetaData_ is empty, but we can use it to our benefit.
-We don't normally want to lose the original name of the file or the identity of user who has uploaded the file. _Metadata_ comes to our help where we can inject additional information and store it schemaless as we please.
+We don't normally want to lose the original name of the file or the identity of user who has uploaded the file. _Metadata_ comes to our help where we can inject additional information and store it schemeless as we please.

 Apart from a lot of different flags the structure _tus.Config{}_ offers a way to implement callback functions. _PreUploadCreateCallback_ is called before an upload starts and an appropriate place to create the _MetaData_: